bhauman/bhauman.github.com/_posts/2013-08-22-channels-of-channels-dots-game-refactor.md

 {% endhighlight %}

-The code above handles does what we want it to.
+The code above does what we want it to.
 It creates and returns a channel of **:draw-action** messages.
 Each message having its own channel of **:draw** messages.
 The code appears to be a tad more complex but I would argue that this is because we are handling